tangentsoft/pidp8i/doc/cc8-manual.md

 |`RIF`  |6224 |read instruction field: OR IF with bits 6-8 of AC|
 |`BSW`  |7002 |exchange the high and low 6 bits of AC|
 |`CAM`  |7621 |clear AC and MQ|

+The first six operations require some explanation.
+SABR tries to present a flat memory model to the user, which means that if you write something like `TAD I VAL` it doesn’t emit a single instruction like simpler PDP-8 assemblers will.
+These PAL8 emulating op-codes allow the programmer to bypass this behavior of SABR when it isn’t helpful.
+See the documentation on SABR link generation in the OS/8 Handbook.

 [os8hac]: https://archive.org/details/bitsavers_decpdp8os8_39414792/page/n875